djm4686/TeamRPS/README.md

 Each vote MUST have paid EXACTLY the betAmount to have their vote considered, so the total pot was 47 ETH.
 The winners were the blue team, which had 18 votes.
 Splitting 47 ETH evenly would pay out over 2.75 ETH to each player.
 In reality, the payout might be slightly less, as the owner of the contract may take a small cut from the overall pot.

 To be paid out, the player calls the withdrawWinnings() function, passing in all of the gameIds of the games they wish to withdrawWinnings from.
-The first gameId is 0, and 1 is added each time endGame() is called.
+When the contract is created, the first game played has a gameId of 0.
+Each time endGame() is called, 1 is added to the gameId.
 Therefore, looping through the range of numbers between (0, currentGameId) will yield every game.
 This list is public, so you can see which gameIds you are owed money for without sending a transaction.
 The withdraw function is limited to 100 gameIds, to prevent an out-of-gas situation.

 Note: Before calling withdrawWinnings() with a particular gameId, that game must have been ended with endGame().